cliffordwilliam/my_archive/_posts/2024-09-12-github-pages-and-jekyll.md

 The content of the Markdown should **start with Front Matter**.
 Refer to [Front Matter](https://jekyllrb.com/docs/front-matter/){:target="_blank"} in Jekyll.
 It is YAML within triple-dashed lines.
 Inside you can declare custom variables for the Markdown post.
 There are predefined ones too.
 You use Liquid tags to access these variables in layout when you want to render them.
 Just like in other templating languages.
 Front Matter is optional but leave the triple-dashes there, it tells Jekyll to process the file and good for CSS and RSS feeds.

+Note that, with UTF-8 encoding, do not use `BOM` header characters.

 The URL for posts by default are in `url/year/month/day/title.html` or `url/baseurl/year/month/day/title.html`.
 Use permalink to modify it.

 Here are the predefined properties of a Markdown: